Statistical screening workspace

 - A correlation alone cannot prove manipulation or identify its cause.

-Presidential-versus-Senate Drop-Off Histogram
+Presidential-versus-Comparison Drop-Off Histogram

 - Calculates